wajee-ul-hassan/File-Manipulation-Tasm/README.md

 ## How to Run

 1. Ensure that you have **DOSBox** and **Tasm** installed.
-2.tasm fh.asm
+2. tasm fh.asm
-3.tlink fh.obj
+3. tlink fh.obj
-4.fh.exe
+4. fh.exe

 ## Acknowledgments